 What are the next steps and key needs identified by Hub members?

-Capacity sharing and skill enhancement to strengthen expertise and practical abilities: To have periodic webinars and peer support sessions to enhance skills and address emerging topics prioritised by members.
-Clarity on FATF evaluations and risk assessments that provide structured opportunities to learn about and participate in risk assessments and evaluation processes with key stakeholders.
+- Clarity on FATF evaluations and risk assessments that provide structured opportunities to learn about and participate in risk assessments and evaluation processes with key stakeholders.

 ECNL will continue to support Hub members’ country and regional-level work through online and offline tools and resources to facilitate learning, mentoring and exchanges.
 We extend our gratitude to all Hub members for an incredibly productive couple of days!

-For more resources and country profiles, visit ECNL's Learning Center on Security and CT!
+For more resources and country profiles, visit ECNL’s Learning Center on Security and CT.

 Are you interested to learn more and join the work of the Global CFT Expert Hub?
 Send us an e-mail!